 - Antacid preparations such as Gaviscon® reduce reflux symptoms.
 Antacid products containing combinations of aluminium and magnesium or calcium may be used as required, but those containing sodium bicarbonate or magnesium trisilicate should be avoided in pregnancy.

-- Acid suppressant medication such as ranitidine or omeprazole may be considered if symptoms are severe and not controlled with antacids.
+- Acid suppressant medication such as omeprazole may be considered if symptoms are severe and not controlled with antacids.
 There is no evidence of harm to the fetus but manufacturers usually recommend avoidance in pregnancy.

 - Constipation is very common in pregnancy, affecting up to 40% of women.